 - You and your spouse, if filing jointly, cannot be claimed as dependents on someone else’s tax return

-If you paid more than $600 in interest to a single lender during the year you should receive a 1098-E form showing how much interest you paid for the year.
+If you paid more than $600 in interest to a single lender during the year, you should receive a 1098-E form showing how much interest you paid for that time frame.
 If you made student loan payments but did not receive a 1098-E, you are still entitled to claim the interest deduction, but you may need to call the lender or pull up your records online.